 It is possible to apply to a private kindergarten outside the area that you live in.
 Care usually is 4-5 hours a day and there are long vacation periods such as the summer vacation.
 However, some kindergartens have recently started to offer all-day care, similar to that provided by nurseries.
 (Fees are charged for extended hours or care during vacation periods.)

-Compared to nurseries, the amount of activities during the week days are greater.
+Compared to nurseries, the number of activities during the week days are greater.
 Also there are many days when parents must provide their children with lunch boxes.
 For children wishing to enter in April, applications are made in the fall of the previous year (October and November).
 If there are vacancies, children can join anytime during the year.